Liquid Art Winery & Estate is the result of a dream constructed by David & Danielle Tegtmeier.

 Liquid Art Winery’s building is comprised of a full-production winery, tasting room and event center.
 The Event Center opened April 2016, and shortly after opening, hosted its first wedding.
 The Tasting Room opened in July 2016.

 David launched a sister company for vineyard development and management; partnering with local land owners to convert their property to vineyards.
 Since January 2018, land preparation, irrigation installation, trellis development, and grapevine planting has been completed on ten additional acres of vineyard on Liquid Art's Estate property and approximately 100+ acres on satellite properties across Kansas.
+Vitis Vinifera grapes, such as Cabernet Sauvignon and Chardonnay, are the primary grapes planted.
+Prior to prohibition, Kansas was the largest grape growing region.
+It is time Kansas is put back on the map for its quality grapes and make a new name for itself in the wine industry!

 Thank you for supporting David, Danielle, and their team as they continue to share the art of grape growing and wine-making in the Midwest.

-Cheers, from our family to yours.
+Cheers, from our family to yours,